hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1450
 There are many ships on this route, with more encounters as we go north.
 The wind is great, it is a good fresh wind and Pino is steering itself northeast.
 Our world has been bordered by fog for most of the day.
 We don't stay outside as it is too wet.
 We're sailing close-hauled, pleasant, as the waves have not had time to build yet, due to the fact that we started in a calm.

-I made *chocolate cake* (recipe, p.146) today, a request from Devine.
+I made *chocolate cake* (see recipes) today, a request from Devine.
 I prepared it on the stovetop in our cast-iron pan with a heavy lid, let it bake for 15 minutes and let it cool with the lid on.
 It baked wonderfully.

 Life aboard is quiet today, Devine is reading "The art of UNIX programming".
 We should have left with more books.
 "Golden Apples Of The Sun" is great to read, we went through 3 shorts this morning.
 Ray Bradbury has a fun writing style.
 In one short called "The Murderer", a man is jailed after killing a variety of noise-producing devices, being fed up with it and wishing for a quieter world.
 That struck a chord.
 In a noisy world, people don't have the mind space to reflect on what matters.